JakeSteam/blog-programming/_posts/2018-10-25-developing-android-apps-with-firebase-realtime-database.md

 Note that the JSON structured format can be quite limiting, and often requires thinking outside the box to make your existing data format fit inside it.

 This post is part of [The Complete Guide to Firebase](/search/?q=firebase).
-Throughout this tutorial, you’ll need access to the [Firebase Realtime Database dashboard](https://console.firebase.google.com/project/_/database), and the [official documentation](https://firebase.google.com/docs/database/android/start/) may be useful too.
+Throughout this tutorial, you'll need access to the [Firebase Realtime Database dashboard](https://console.firebase.google.com/project/_/database), and the [official documentation](https://firebase.google.com/docs/database/android/start/) may be useful too.

 ## Implementation